KilianKlaiber/nvidia_riddle/README.md

 long string = ADOBECODEBANC
 target string = ABC

 Find the smallest possible stretch of the long string that has every letter from the target string at least once.
+I am assuming that the target string does not contain duplicate letters.

 ![solution for example](image.png)